boxiangliu/ANTseq/README.md

 done
 ```

-For Africans, we remove African American in SW USA and African Caribbeans in Barbados before calculating allele frequency
+For Africans, we remove African American in SW USA and African Caribbeans in Barbados before calculating allele frequency.
 ```
 pop='AFR-ACB-ASW'
 pop_file="$pop.pop"